 This is the first in a multi-part series that will cover everything you need to know about your vehicle’s fuel.
 Today we are looking at octane levels, what they mean, where they came from, and why it is important to know the correct octane level for your vehicle.

-When step out of your car at the gas station you are greeted by a fuel pump with 3 or 4 options of fuel.
-Each has a different grade and a different price.
+When you step out of your car at the gas station, you are greeted by a fuel pump with 3 or 4 options to choose from.
+Each has a different octane grade and a different price.
 Let’s take a look at what exactly “Octane” is, and how to determine which grade you need for your car or truck.

 What is “Octane”?